 Implement an e-procurement system or build workflows in your ticketing software to quickly triage new tool requests.
 Use automation to route to appropriate approvers.
 Set clear SLAs so employees know what to expect.

-2. Implement a self-service catalog of pre-approved tools for common needs:
+2. Implement a self-service catalog of pre-approved tools:

 Make a list of go-to apps for functions like project management, file sharing, etc. This lets employees choose from pre-vetted options rather than a binary yes/no on their preferred tool.